 Target has come out with a great adaptive clothing line and it includes ZIPPER rash guards!

 SO perfect for the girls to be able to put on and take off on their own!
-I love that they are navy blue as they are a perfect neutral and will be great to pass down to baby brother as he gets older.

 The rash guards have been a GAME CHANGER for our sunscreen application situation.

 The boys where their rash guards as part of their swimsuit set and the girls put on their onepiece bathing suits and then zip up their rash guard on top!

 Sunscreen Tips: How to Apply Sunscreen Quickly With Kids